AgenceBaltazare/vkrz/wp-content/plugins/profile-builder/readme.txt

 == Profile Builder Features ==

 * drag & drop to reorder user profile fields
+* add Avatar Upload field for users to manage their avatar on your website
 * enable **Email Confirmation** (on registration users will receive a notification to [confirm their email address](https://www.cozmoslabs.com/14722-wordpress-email-confirmation/))
+* Email Customizer - Personalize all emails sent to your users or admins; customize default WordPress registration email
 * choose between login with **only Username, Email** or **both**
 * enforce [WordPress password requirements](https://www.cozmoslabs.com/28998-wordpress-minimum-password-length-strength/) by setting up a **minimum password length** and **minimum password strength** (using the default WordPress password strength meter)
 * assign users a specific role at registration (using **[wppb-register role="desired_role"]** shortcode argument for the register form)